The Tao never does anything,

 Entrainment in the biomusicological sense refers to the synchronization of organisms to an external perceived rhythm such as human music and dance.

-Examples are such behaviours as involuntary foot tapping to music, sympathetic resonance between two violin strings and finding oneself walking in rhythm to the background music played in a hotel or railway station.
+Examples are such behaviours as involuntary foot tapping to music, following the herd, sympathetic resonance between two violin strings and finding oneself walking in rhythm to the background music played in a hotel or railway station.

 Entrainment can happen when music takes us to 'another space' - we 'bliss out'.

 We often talk about people blissfully living in their 'bubble'.
 We talk about politicians living in their bubble of reality not necessarily aware of the lives of others.
 We run the risk of becoming entrained by our own 'bubbles'.
+Like sheep we can easily follow each other to the slaughterhouse.
 Before you choose to believe that you don't have your own bubble just be aware that the likes of Google and Facebook know about your bubble.
 They like to feed your 'bubble'.
 They think they know what you like.

 More deeply, in certain circumstances we can become mesmerised by the charm and oratory of a speaker or leader.
 The risk in being mesmerised in this way is that we 'lose' both ourselves and our ability to discern truth from fiction.
 Donald Trump has 'alternative facts'.
 His core voters seem to believe these 'facts'.
 One might question if they have in fact been 'entrained' by 'The Donald'.
 If they are entrained then this is evidence of just how powerful the process of entrainment can be.